mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 If you sorted items with same height in ascending order then you wouldn't know which one to pick.
 You have to try and error — when width is `6`.

-### Why LIS works?
+### Trick
-However if you sorted (items by same height) in descending order, and used an LIS approach then it be just an algorithmic approach because with LIS you know that:
+However if you sorted (items by same height) in descending order, and found longest selection of envelopes in "increasing height" order then it becomes a standard algorithm.
+Because:
-- [LIS - Longest Increasing Subsequence](https://mfaani.com/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/) works here because we're trying to find longest selection of envelopes in "increasing" order.
-- you may pick one only from z,y,x since it's already sorted in reverse.
+- You may pick **only ** one from z,y,x since it's already sorted in reverse.
 If it was sorted in ascending order then all of them would have been picked.
 - You may end up not picking any if none of z,y,x satisfy the requirement of being 'bigger than 4 & smaller than 8'.

+To find the longest increasing envelopes in heigh, we simply use [LIS - Longest Increasing Subsequence](https://mfaani.com/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/).

 So if we sorted the ones with same width in descending like below and did and LIS on all the heights then we'd end up in this order: